lucas-berriel/lucas-berriel/README.md

 <br clear="both">

-<h5 align="left">I'm a Brazilian Software Engineer and I'm currently working as an Automation Analyst at company Nelson Wilians Advogados.
-I'm always researching new technologies and seeking to improve my knowledge.</h6>
+<p align="left">I'm a Brazilian Software Engineer and I'm currently working as an Automation Analyst at company Nelson Wilians Advogados.
+I'm always researching new technologies and seeking to improve my knowledge.</p>

 ###